 In March, 2010, Fresh Taste convened a group of 18 funders and investors to engage in a conversation with Woody Tasch, author of Slow Money: Investing As If Food, Farms and Fertility Mattered.
 Staff then organized a small working group of five investors, and over the next year, staffed their efforts to identify how best to finance local food work in the Chicago foodshed.
 In March 2011, the investors launched Sustainable Local Food Investment Group (SLoFIG), an investor group that has adopted the Chicago foodshed as its priority region for investment.
-The group has grown to nearly 30 investors as of fall 2014 and has invested nearly $1,000,000 in food system enterprises.
+The group has grown to 30 investors as of 2017 and has invested nearly $1.85mm in 13 local food system enterprises.
 The Walter S. Mander Foundation, a member of Fresh Taste, is also a member of SLoFIG.
 Read more about SLoFIG in Crain’s Chicago Business.

 Return to Our Work with Community overview